 If the central tool file is active, a tool table must be active (status S) to conduct a test run.
-Select a tool table via the file manager (PGM MGT) in the Test Run mode of operation
+Select the desired tool table by using the file manager (PGM MGT) in the Test Run mode of operation.

-With the BLANK IN WORK SPACE function, you activate working space monitoring for the test run, See "Showing the workpiece blank in the working space (Advanced Graphic Features software option)", page 457.
+With the BLANK IN WORK SPACE function, you activate a workspace monitor for the test run, see "Showing the workpiece blank in the working space ", page 447.

-- ► Select the Test Run operating mode - Call the file manager with the PGM MGT key and select the file you wish to test, or - Go to the program beginning: Select line 0 with the GOTO key and confirm your entry with the ENT key
+- Select the Test Run operating mode - Call the file manager with the PGM MGT key and select the file you wish to test, or